-A formal review and evaluation of the PSHEE programme is undertaken annually by the Deputy Head Pastoral and Director of Wellbeing, Values and Skills to update and develop the programme.
+A thorough review and evaluation of the PSHEE programme is undertaken annually by the Deputy Head Pastoral and Head of PSHEE to update and develop the programme.
 Staff, students, parents and other members of the community may be part of the review process.
 The programme though, is constantly under review, with the inclusion of speakers when the opportunity arises, and the focus on topical issues.
-Evaluation takes place through analysis of student surveys undertaken frequently through the year and the quality of teaching is monitored by the Director of Wellbeing, Values and Skills through scrutiny of planning and lesson observations.
+Evaluation takes place through analysis of student surveys undertaken frequently through the year and the quality of teaching is monitored by the Head of PSHEE and Deputy Head Pastoral through scrutiny of planning, monitoring of student progress and lesson observations.
+The Safeguarding Governor observes lessons and attends some of the special activities, especially those run in response to student voice.